In the long run, there are only two sustainable positions–you sell less for less or you sell more for more.

 Customers in the Lawn & Garden industry are very slow to change.
 If they liked their last mower, they want a new one just like it.
 If your new product looks to radical it will take years for it to catch on.
 Just look at standon mowers as an example.
 We (the industry) knew it was the wave of the future back in 1996 but it is just now catching on.
 Be prepared to stick with the product for the long haul.
 A customer for life is more important than a large dividend this quarter for the current shareholders.

 Robotic mowers won’t catch on in the U.S. until they will mow at the correct height for our grasses and they don’t look like “cheap plastic Chinese junk.”
-(Our landscaping is also much different than the “English Garden” so popular in Europe.)
+Yes, robotic mowers are very popular in Europe.
+But your landscaping is also much different than the “English Garden” so popular in Europe.
+Currently, the Worx WG794 Landroid is the only robotic mower sold that will mow high enough for the grass types we use for our lawns.

 Customers want a better ride, a better driving product and convenience features that actually improve their mowing experience.
 Look at Toro’s MyRide as the current example.
 LED lights that only shine in the front and “Smart Apps” just are not what they want.